CEO of public schools

-A Chief Executive Officer of public schools, or a CEO of schools is an educational professional who is responsible for the administration of a public school district.
+A chief executive officer of public schools, or CEO of schools, is an educational professional who is responsible for the administration of a public school district.
 Similarly to a receiver, CEOs replace traditional superintendents in managing the daily operations of struggling school districts in an attempt to improve failing schools.
 With the introduction of private market ideas into the school system, CEOs are generally given unilateral power to enact necessary reforms.
 This concept was first introduced by the Chicago Public School System in 1995.

 Function and purpose

 The functions of the CEO vary from school district to school district.
 Whereas the CEO mostly replaces both the roles of the school board and superintendent, other school districts place the CEO below the superintendent and grant power over the day-to-day operations.
 In Chicago, the CEO has the power to appoint the school board.
 However, in other school districts with elected school boards, the CEO is often appointed in spite of the board.
 Using a CEO in a public school system mirrors the typical structure of a charter school which, perhaps, serves as the inspiration for using a CEO of a public school.